Travel WebWay

 I have flown Thailand Air Asia many times and I struggle to recall a flight that has taken off on time.
 At this stage I am willing to invest in other options.
 See Air Asia - Quality Cheap Flights Throughout Asia for further information about Air Asia.

-One thing that annoyed me, was I could never find on the Air Asia website was a flight map visually showing their routes.
+One thing that annoyed me, was I could never find on the Air Asia website a flight map visually showing their routes.

 There was also an issue with their website when I tried to book my friend a ticket.
 The computer system gave me some vague error message and we had no idea whether it had actually made the booking or not.
 It appeared not and we did not get an email message until well after we tried to make the booking.
 Turned out the booking did go through, but we had already made another booking.
 It turned out okay in the end though as they had cancelled the first booking by the time we enquired at the airport.